eigenlambda123/Project10X-Statistics/README.md

 This repository is my personal project to **master Statistics by building real, practical projects** aligned with core statistical ideas like probability, distributions, sampling, hypothesis testing, and more.

-Instead of just reading or memorizing formulas, I’m simulating, visualizing, and applying statistical reasoning to concrete examples.

-This is the **Statistics counterpart** to my [Project10X – The Backend Builder Series](https://github.com/eigenlambda123/Project10X-The-Backend-Builder-Series.git), and it follows the same project-driven learning approach I used for my [Linear Algebra 10X Builder Series](https://github.com/eigenlambda123/Linear-Algebra-10X-Builder-Series).

-I designed this repo to be useful not only for myself but also for anyone who wants to learn statistics through hands-on projects and practical coding.

 ---